raifef/2026-NVIDIA/Raifef/PRD.md

 ### Quantum Acceleration (CUDA-Q)
 * **Strategy:** [How will you use the GPU for the quantum part?]
-    * We test with a single L4, then distribute the circuit simulation across multiple L4s to allow multiple runs to be sampled quickly.
+    * We test with a single L4.
 We batch shots and keep circuit execution inside GPU loops to avoid CPU to GPU overhead I have encountered in previous GPU accelerated workflows.
 We benchmark shots/sec for dAQO vs DCQO at same N and depth.
 For this task we don't seek to push the limits of high N, but instead repeatedly sample in the quantum advantageous region to determine the statistical significance of these fast outliers.
+We could optionally distribute the circuit simulation across multiple L4s to allow multiple runs to be sampled quickly.

 ### Classical Acceleration (MTS)
 * **Strategy:** [The classical search has many opportuntities for GPU acceleration.
 What will you chose to do?]
 * We will port the energy evaluation to GPU, allowing us to evaluate energies for whole populations in parallel, massively reducing classical overhead due to the sums in these terms.
+To do this, we implement GPU batch energy evaluation for a batch of K sequences (population + candidates) using CuPy and replace per-candidate Python loops with vectorized GPU kernels.

 ### Hardware Targets
-* **Dev Environment:** Logic verified for small samples on QBraid CPU runs, later initial GPU testing will be performed on low-demand, low-power Breb GPUs to ensure GPU workflow is error-free and the GPU workflow is actually capable of achieving speedup vs CPU-based logic.
+* **Dev Environment:** Logic verified for small samples on QBraid CPU runs, later initial GPU testing will be performed on low-demand, low-power Brev GPUs to ensure GPU workflow is error-free and the GPU workflow is actually capable of achieving speedup vs CPU-based logic.
 Final benchmarks perform on A100 for short, controlled runs.
-* **Production Environment:** Brev A100-80GB to run repeated runs at relatively high N, but not pushing limits.
-The goal is not to push limits of high N, but instead to investigate whether the high frequency of fast outliers is affected by the presence of the  counterdiabatic term
+* **Production Environment:** Brev A100-80GB to run repeated runs at relatively high N. We will target the quantum-advantage region N=33–37 highlighted by the paper for tail statistics, we are not chasing the maximum N possible.
+The goal is not to push limits of high N, but instead to investigate whether the high frequency of fast outliers is affected by the presence of the counterdiabatic term.

 ---